pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

 Oracle Developer Cloud Service provides a complete development platform that streamlines team development processes and automates software delivery.
 The integrated platform includes an issue tracking system, agile development dashboards, code versioning and review platform, continuous integration and delivery automation, as well as team collaboration features such as wikis and live activity stream.
 With a rich web based dashboard and integration with popular development tools, Oracle Developer Cloud Service helps deliver better applications faster.

 - From the Cloud UI dashboard, **Right Click** on the **Developer** service, then open the Service in a new tab.
-This will keep the Dashboard loaded on another tab.
+This will keep the Dashboard and the Developer consoles loaded at the same time.

     ![](images/100/SelfServ13.png)